hoang-rio/lux-grid-watcher/README.md

 ## Notification app
 You can implement notification app for Android/iOS by your self and push Firebase Device ID to devices.json file to get notification when grid connect state change.

-I also developed an app for Android.
+I also developed an app for Android/iOS.
 If you need it feel free to contact me

 ## Webviewer
 You can see LuxPower realtime webviewer in http://locahost:88 (This url can be change by modify variable in `.env` file) like image bellow.
 This webview is under development